autocleaningbot/hivebot/README.md

     - If there are dependency packages that are not yet installed
       - Run `rosdep install ${package name}`
     - effort_controllers/JointTrajectoryController does not exist
-      - 'sudo apt-get install ros-noetic-ros-control ros-noetic-ros-controllers'
+      - Run `sudo apt-get install ros-noetic-ros-control ros-noetic-ros-controllers`
 ## Credits
 1. Models used in this project are from https://github.com/elephantrobotics/mycobot_ros